zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 The results took about a third of the effort.
-The other two thirds went into making them measurable, and the failures along the way are part of what this project has to offer ([docs/LESSONS.md](docs/LESSONS.md) has the full list):
+The other two thirds went into making them measurable, and the failures along the way are part of what this project has to
+offer:

 - **Audit what the budget actually bought.** The teacher's first "failure" turned out to be 61% of its budget spent on do-nothing actions.
 The fix was in the action menu, not the learner.
 Every diagnosis since starts with "what did this system's budget actually buy?"
+- **Don't infer a state you can read directly.** The same bug shape appeared four
+  times: a component needed fact X and checked an easier proxy assumed to imply it — "always dispatchable" for *energy is not full*, "material held" for *a valid tile*, "table reachable" for *item + gem + mana*, an error string for *health ≤ 0*.
+A planner then actively seeks the states where the proxy fails, because a free action is an attractive one, so a minority-state defect became a majority of the budget.
 - **One rule, one function.** Craftax reports death one step *late*, so every decision loop needs the same guard.
-It existed in five copies; the one copy that was missing it charged 81 post-death decisions to one arm and wrote corpse-state rows into its training data.
+It existed in five copies; the one copy missing it charged 81 post-death decisions to one arm and wrote corpse-state rows into its training data.
 The rule now lives in exactly one function, and a consistency check asserts every loop calls it.
 - **Instrument before verdict.** Four early "trends" died when the evaluation grew from 10 worlds to 60.
 A comparison that doesn't know its own detection threshold is a mood, not a measurement.